Chimney Cap

 Chimney Cap Cost

-The cost of a chimney cap depends mainly upon three things:
+The cost of a chimney cap depends upon three things:

-Sometimes, there’s also a need to repair the chimney flue or crown, which also adds to the overall cost of the chimney.
+Sometimes there’s a need to repair the chimney flue or crown, which adds to the overall cost.

-However, to give you an idea, we have put together a table estimating the cost of different types of chimney caps and their installation.
+To give you a rough idea of costs, we have put together a table estimating the cost of different types of chimney caps and their installation.

 Note: If you require a specialized chimney cap, add around 30% of the original cost, as provided in the table above.